ClimateImpactLab/energy-code-release-2020/3_post_projection/3_SCC/README.md

 #### Contents:
 - SCC code.
 This code takes in damage function coefficients estimated previously, and outputs SCC values.
-- `/functions/`: this folder contains parameters from the FAIR climate model (See Step 5 of Methods) and functions called by the SCC code.
+- `/functions/`: this folder contains parameters from the FAIR climate model (See Step 5 of Methods in the paper) and functions called by the SCC code.

 #### Run Instructions
 You can start a `jupyter` session in the browser by running `jupyter lab` and navigate to the notebooks in this directory.